SlowBubble/video-spreadsheet/README.md

   - Zooming in may be hard
     - Instead, put a border around to block stuff

+P2:
+Given that all assets are online, decide wether to make an online version.

+Pros:
+- Can edit with different computers, even different domains (do I need to do that?)
+- Backup in case my computer is fried.

+Cons:
+- Work and maintenance
+  - Idea: Just allowlist my own emails to edit anything.
+- Have to deal with sign-in.

 P3:
 - Present mode
   - warm up all the assets